 Welcome to the second lecture on the response to risk.
-We shall begin the lecture highlighting the various sectorial responses to risks, the risk schooling and the cost and burden of risk to a society.
+We shall begin the lecture by highlighting the various sectorial responses to risks, the risk schooling and the cost and burden of risk to a society.

 2.3 Lecture Outline